jordanofoster/ntu-obsidian-notes/COMP20111 - Dist Network Arch. & Op. Sys/Topic 9 - Co-ordination, Scheduling and resource management.md

 The above code means that we can distribute *4* "elements" of calculation per node (instead of the assumed direct node:element mapping).

 ## Languages for distributed computing
+There are several languages applicable for distributed computing; they provide constructs that *facilitate communication and coordination* between different system components.
+Some have been *designed* with distributed/parallel computing in mind.

+Examples of applicable languages include Java, Julia and Go.